Prevention and rehabilitation

 This report showcases how Police and Crime Commissioners (PCCs) across England and Wales are tackling addictions by breaking drug supply chains, improving treatment and recovery services, and reducing demand through prevention and education, in line with the From Harm to Hope drug strategy.

-Our priorities for prevention and partnerships are to support PCCs to:
+Our priorities are to support PCCs to:

 “On behalf of the public, PCCs are determined to maintain an unwavering focus on preventing crime, to protect people and communities and, by holding police forces to account, improve public trust and confidence in them.” – APCC’s Joint Leads for Prevention, Clare Moody, PCC for Avon and Somerset, and Jonathan Ash-Edwards, PCC for Hertfordshire

-A public health approach focuses on protective factors and builds strengths such as employability, access to drug/alcohol treatment, mental wellbeing support, help with accommodation issues, maintaining tenancies, parenting skills, diversionary activities, and positive role models.
+A public health approach to policing recognises links between crime and issues such as, health problems, social exclusion and inequality.
+It focuses on proactive, preventative activity to address underlying risk factors within specific groups, rather than reacting to individual crimes.
+It builds strengths such as employability, access to drug/alcohol treatment, mental wellbeing support, help with accommodation issues, maintaining tenancies, parenting skills, diversionary activities and positive role models.

-The government has committed to intervening earlier to stop young people being drawn into crime, by creating opportunities in their communities and improving access to mental health support.
+The government has committed to earlier intervention to stop young people being drawn into crime, through the Young Futures programme.
+This aims to create opportunities in their communities and improve access to mental health support and includes:

 Clare Moody